mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 A route table contains a set of rules called routes that are used to determine where the network traffic is directed.
 These route tables can be applied at subnet levels or VPC level.

-When you create a brand new VPC, AWS creates a route table called the main route table.
+When you create a brand new VPC, AWS creates a route table called the main route table. wether subnet have access to public connectivity depends onits associated route table.
+If a route from the gateway to subnet exists, it has public access.

 Route tables are a fundamental part of managing traffic flow within a VPC (Virtual Private Cloud) in AWS.
 They act like a set of instructions that direct network traffic to its destination.
 Here's a breakdown of route tables in AWS: